 The Islington Race Equality Forum is a network, bringing together community organisations, residents and activists from Islington to address race inequalities affecting the community.
-Our work includes:
+The Forum's work includes:

 - Community meetings